AntoineLep/ftx_algotrading/README.md

 hesitate to give your feedback or to share some of your profit at my ETH address:
 `0xb27daa27010fc68A69b6361CCAECCE14aBEea4A8`

-Issues and PR are welcomed
+Issues and PR are welcome

 Enjoy !